-Professional bodybuilder Joe Mackey has officially joined the 900-pound deadlift club.
+Professional bodybuilder Joe Mackey has unofficially joined the 900-pound deadlift club.
 On April 16, 2022, the IFBB Pro League Men’s Open athlete completed the staggering deadlift and attained what had once been one of his lofty goals.
-It’s a feat that could likely stand as the heaviest ever deadlift by a bodybuilder.
+It’s a feat that could likely stand as the heaviest-ever deadlift by a bodybuilder.

 Check out the lift below — where Mackey dons a lifting belt and lifting straps — courtesy of his Instagram profile: